aws/ota-for-aws-iot-embedded-sdk/test/cbmc/proofs/subscribeToJobNotificationTopics/README.md

-stringBuilder proof
+subscribeToJobNotificationTopics proof
 ==============

-This directory contains a memory safety proof for stringBuilder.
+This directory contains a memory safety proof for subscribeToJobNotificationTopics.

 To run the proof.
 -------------